hannahthehowell/ShinyHunter/README.md

 ROM occasionally (every ~180 seconds) is important to ensure that it does not slow down or freeze up.

 ### uploadImages.py
+This module uses several of the other modules and files to load up the lists and dictionaries for the given Pokémon.
+For instance the loadList function is used to list all the possible Pokémon at that location that can be found.
+Other functions, like listToNumbers, is used to convert a Pokémon's name to it's Pokedex number.
+Two of the other key functions include the createAndFillSearchFolder which takes the huntingNumbers and produces a folder with the needed search images or the cropImgGray function which removes excess whitespace and returns the cropped image.

 ### unit_tests.py